csats/meteor-throttle/README.md

 ## Install

-Run this to add csats:throttle to your Meteor application:
+Add this package to your Meteor application with

     meteor add csats:throttle

 ## Test

-Run this command to test the csats:mturk package:
+Run tests with

     npm test